Community based rehabilitation

 Why it is needed

-KCDC’s multidisciplinary team consists of qualified Ugandan therapists, including physiotherapists, occupational therapists, speech and language therapists, orthopedic officers, social workers, nutritionists and special needs teachers.
-We also partner with a variety of Ugandan universities to offer internship placements to students enrolled in a number of disability-related courses which helps to raise awareness for disability and build a more inclusive society within Uganda.
+KCDC’s multidisciplinary team consists of qualified Ugandan therapists, including physiotherapists, occupational therapists, speech and language therapists, orthopaedic officers, social workers, nutritionists and special needs teachers.
+We also partner with a variety of Ugandan universities to offer internship placements to students enrolled in a number of disability-related courses, which helps raise awareness of disability and build a more inclusive society within Uganda.